thomverbeek/VIPER/README.md

 - `Entity`: entity logic, maintained by repositories & services;
 - `Router`: navigation logic, which lives in the same realm as the view.

 Conceptually, these five components form a collective `Module`, synonymous with a single screen in your iOS application.
-The lifecycle of each module is visually represented by the `View`, which holds reference to all components.
+The lifecycle of each module is visually represented by the `View`, which indirectly holds reference to all components.
 These components communicate with one another in an orchestrated order, and once the `View` dismisses, the lifecycle ends.
 The resulting code is clear, testable, modular and scalable with large teams.

 The VIPER manifesto isn't without its flaws:
 - The `Router`'s role wasn't clearly defined, making it difficult to implement.
 VIPER intended to solve the _Assembler Problem_ by enabling the `Router` to assemble VIPER modules.
 But this arrangement jeopardises the Single Responsibility Principle as it already takes responsibility for navigation.
 And speaking of navigation, the `Router`'s task to pass information between VIPER modules was also left in the dark.